dividuum/info-beamer/README.md

-**⚠️ This repository is no longer maintained or supported. info-beamer development is continued on https://info-beamer.com**
+**⚠️⚠️⚠️ This repository is no longer maintained or supported ⚠️⚠️⚠️**

+All info-beamer development is continued on https://info-beamer.com

+---

 About info-beamer
 =================